All Products

 3.jpg

-• If the client does not specify the TLS version but the client supports TLS 1.2, you can successfully access the server when you run the following command:
+• If the client does not specify a TLS version but supports TLS 1.2, access is successful using the following command:

 openssl s_client -connect <Bucket>.<Endpoint>:443 -servername <Bucket>.<Endpoint>